 1. Velvety Beetroot Soup

-Are we really opening our Valentine’s Day dinner suggestions with a soup that is color-matched to the holiday?
-We sure are: This lovely beet soup not only makes for an impressive presentation with its vibrant pink-red hue, it also has a smooth, silky mouthfeel.
+Are we really opening our Valentine’s Day dinner suggestions with a soup that’s color-matched to the holiday?
+We sure are: This lovely beet soup not only makes for an impressive presentation with its vibrant pink-red hue, it also has a smooth and silky texture.
 Beets are nutrient-packed powerhouses and their earthy flavor provides a versatile canvas.
-On a regular weeknight, we’d top this soup with lots of freshly cracked black pepper and serve it with a big, herbaceous salad — but since this is Valentine’s Day, serve it as a first course before a citrusy orange salmon to contrast with the rich beets.
-You’ll take dinner to the next level.
+On a regular weeknight, we’d top this soup with lots of freshly cracked black pepper and serve it with a big, herbaceous salad — but since this is Valentine’s Day, serve it as a first course before a citrusy orange-glazed salmon to contrast with the rich beets.

 Try the recipe from Downshiftology.